 • To embed equality and diversity in to the existing People Strategy and Clinical Services Strategy; this should reflect the needs of both employees and patient/service users in the community

-• To provide assurance of the implementation of the E&D agenda for CRH
+• To provide assurance of the implementation of the Equality and Diversity agenda for the Trust

 We will therefore: